 What is a Blepharoplasty?

-Eyelid surgery, also known as blepharoplasty, is a surgical procedure that rejuvenates the upper or lower eyelids.
+Eyelid surgery offered by Dr. Gardner, also known as blepharoplasty, is a surgical procedure that rejuvenates the upper or lower eyelids.
 Excess skin, wrinkles, hollows, and fatty deposits that cause puffiness compromise the beauty of the eyes.
 Current blepharoplasty techniques not only remove excess skin and wrinkles, but also contour and restore youthful volume to the upper and lower eyelids in a way that maximizes beauty and draws attention to the eyes.

 Who is a candidate for a Blepharoplasty?